holoproduct/holoproduct/README.md

 - 👋 Hi, I’m @holoproduct
-- 👀 I’m interested in learning to web developement
+- 👀 I’m interested in Data Analytics and Data Science
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning R, Python, SQL, Excel, GIS, and PowerBI
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me on twitter @holoproduct or hologodproductions@gmail.com
+- 📫 How to reach me on moskov.nicholas@gmail.com

 <!---
 holoproduct/holoproduct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.